hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/292_057_blessed_and_beloved.md

 the affair.
 There were besides Madame M. Morrel, the celebrated singer, also the great electrician Tesla.
 Madame is a very scholarly lady and has studied up the metaphysics a good deal.
-M. Morrel was being interested, but Mr. Tesla was charmed to hear about the Vedantic Prâna and Âkâsha and the Kalpas, which according to him are the only theories modern science can entertain.
-Now both Akasha and Prana again are produced from the cosmic Mahat, the Universal Mind, the Brahmâ or Ishvara.
+M. Morrel was being interested, but Mr. Tesla was charmed to hear about the Vedantic Prāna and Âkāsha and the Kalpas, which according to him are the only theories modern science can entertain.
+Now both Akasha and Prana again are produced from the cosmic Mahat, the Universal Mind, the Brahmā or Ishvara.
 Mr. Tesla thinks he can demonstrate mathematically that force and matter are reducible to potential energy.
 I am to go and see him next week, to get this new mathematical demonstration.